KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+3. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-3. Typo: Found `Magic Mirror` in file `MMM-Skyss.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-Skyss.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `XMLHttpRequest` in file `MMM-Skyss.js`: Replace it with built-in fetch.
+5. Recommendation: Found `XMLHttpRequest` in file `MMM-Skyss.js`: Replace it with built-in fetch.
-5. Recommendation: Found `new Date()` in file `MMM-Skyss.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+6. Recommendation: Found `new Date()` in file `MMM-Skyss.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-6. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
+7. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-8. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-SL-PublicTransport by boghammar](https://github.com/boghammar/MMM-SL-PublicTransport)